Lucasdota/weather-app/README.md

 ## Weather App with Redux

-### A minimalist redux project with vite to showcase how to perform async actions in redux.
+### A minimalist project with vite to showcase how to perform async actions in redux.

 Main features: